thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 {{Section 4.1.2.6 of !RFC5280}} requires that, when the subject is a CA, the subject field be populated with a non-empty distinguished name.
 Therefore, Root CA certificates MUST have a non-empty subject field.
-This is because a CA's SubjectDN becomes the subordinate certificate's IssuerDN, which MUST NOT be empty.
+This is because a CA's Subject DN becomes the subordinate certificate's Issuer DN, which MUST NOT be empty.
 The subject field
 MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.